hoyunchoi/SPG/README.md

 CAUTION!
 1. Invoke the job in the directory where you want the program to run.
-2. You can assign maximum of 50 jobs at one time.
+2. You can assign a maximum of 50 jobs at one time.
-3. Executed commands will be erased from input command file.
+3. Executed commands will be erased from the input command file.

 positional arguments:
   command     Files containing commands.
-Sepearated by lines. group       Target machine group name with optinal start, end number.
+Separated by lines. group       Target machine group name with and optional start, end number.
-              When start and end number is given, only use machines between them. ex1) tenet: search every available tenet machines ex2) tenet 100 150: search tenet100 ~ tenet150
+              When the start and end number is given, only use machines between them. ex1) tenet: search every available tenet machines ex2) tenet 100 150: search tenet100 ~ tenet150